The Ophthalmic Innovation Program at the Byers Eye Institute at Stanford

 Frank Brodie, MD, MBA

-Frank Brodie, MD, MBA is joining the Department of Ophthalmology as the 2018-19 Innovation Fellow.
-He recently completed his Ophthalmology residency at University of California San Francisco.
+Frank Brodie, MD, MBA joined the Department of Ophthalmology as the 2018-19 Innovation Fellow.
+He completed his Ophthalmology residency at the University of California San Francisco.
 Prior to that, Frank was at Harbor UCLA for an internal medicine internship.
 He completed his MD and MBA at University of Pennsylvania School of Medicine and The Wharton School respectively.
-Frank is very active in translational research, during his residency, in conjunction with Caltech, he developed a device to assist patients position correctly after intraocular surgery.
-More recently he has focused on pediatric ophthalmology.
-Frank is developing a system to provide custom glasses for children with craniofacial malformations using advance imaging technology coupled with 3D printing.
+Frank is very active in translational research; during his residency, in conjunction with Caltech, he developed a device to assist patient head-positioning correctly after intraocular surgery.
+Frank also developed a system to provide custom glasses for children with craniofacial malformations using advance imaging technology coupled with 3D printing.
 Additionally, he has been working with scientists at Caltech to develop a novel method to prevent amblyopia and glaucoma in children born with congenital cataracts.
-In his free time, Frank enjoys exploring the Bay Area with his wife Rachel, an OB/GYN at Kaiser, and their dog Harley, a 1-year-old Golden Retriever.

 2017-2018 OPHTHALMIC INNOVATION FELLOW